Sniffy2019/Hardware-store/README.md

 ### Automated Testing

 * Tests have been run on Code anywhere
-Using Html, CSS and Python
+Using Html, CSS and Python.

 * Glitch was used to format the code in Html  files.
 * Checked via glitch for presentation.